commercelayer/commercelayer-docs-resources/avalara_accounts/object.md

 # The avalara account object

-An avalara account object is returned as part of the response body of each successful list, retrieve, create or update API call.
+An avalara account object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/avalara_accounts endpoint</b>.

 ## Fields